Evan-R-Scott/RAG-LLM-Newsletter/README.md

 ## Quick Start

 1. Clone this repo
-2. Run: `docker-compose up` to start app [Optionally run: `docker-compose pull` first for latest images if ran before]
+2. Run: `docker compose up` to start app [Optionally run: `docker compose pull` first for latest images if ran before]
    - The first time this is run will take a while since the images must get pulled before startup
 3. Go to [localhost:8000](http://localhost:8000) on browser once container startup is complete